Albana and trim trail walk

 Ickworth, Horringer, Bury St Edmunds, Suffolk IP29 5QERoute details and mapDownload as a print friendly PDF

-A circular walk through some of the woodlands around Ickworth.
-If you have the energy then take a detour to the Trim Trail (suitable for adults and children) and try your hand on various fitness objects, ranging from pole climbing to ladder walks and leap frog.
+A short circular walk through some of the woodlands around Ickworth.
+If you have the energy when you walk along the Trim Trail try your hand on various fitness objects, ranging from pole climbing to ladder walks and leap frog.
+Or just enjoy the walk, it's especially lovely in spring when it is lined with snowdrops and spring flowers.

 - Bus stop

 Carrying on, follow the trail as it curves first to the left and then to the right.
-As you continue on the trail, you'll pass by a large green sign for the Trim Trail.
-Here the trail splits.
-To continue on the Albana walk, stay to the left.
-Shortly the trail again forks, continue heading to the left.
+As you continue along the trail after a while you will come to a large green sign for the Trim Trail, here the trail splits.
+To just do the very short walk of the Albana walk (just 2km), veer to the left and head directly for point 6 on the map.
+If wanting to add the 1km Trim Trail loop to the route, take the path to the right and follow the Trim Trail in a loop back to point 6.

 - Trail: Walking